-Stage I pressure ulcers are identifiable as redness of a localized area that does not blanche, or lighten.
+Stage I pressure ulcers are identified as redness of a localized area that does not blanche or lighten.
 In people with darker skin, they may be a slightly different color.

 Stage II pressure ulcers are shiny or dry shallow broad wound beds or blisters.

 Stage III pressure ulcers have gone completely through the skin, exposing the subcutaneous fat below.
 There may be what is known as slough and eschar, or dead tissue shed by the body, present at or around the wound.